cardcarp/wow/README.md

 # WoW TCG Card Dataset 👹

-An open, flat-file dataset for the World of Warcraft Trading Card Game.
+A flat-file dataset for the World of Warcraft Trading Card Game.

 <br>